rbdannenberg/o2/test/README.txt

 dispatchtest.c - test for simple message construction and dispatch

-TODO:

 typestest.c - send short messages of all types except vectors and
               arrays.

 coercetest.c - send short messages of all types and try all type
                coercions

-longtest.c - send long messages to force special allocation

 arraytest.c - send arrays and vectors, receive them with all possible
               coercions.

+longtest.c - send long messages to force special allocation